clauswilke/dataviz/docs/small_axis_labels.md

 </div>

 (ref:Aus-athletes-big-good) Percent body fat versus height in male athletes.
 All figure elements are sized such that the figure is balanced and can be reproduced at a small scale.
+Data source: @Telford-Cunningham-1991

 <div class="figure" style="text-align: center">
 <img src="small_axis_labels_files/figure-html/Aus-athletes-big-good-1.png" alt="(ref:Aus-athletes-big-good)" width="576" />